State Senator Morgan Carroll

 Morgan Carroll represents Colorado Senate District 29.
 She was elected to serve as the Senate Minority Leader in 2015.
 She was previously served as President of the Colorado Senate, Senate Majority Leader and Caucus Chair.
 She serves on Executive Committee and Legislative Council Committee.

-She has previously served as Chair of Senate Judiciary, as a member of Agriculture & Natural Resources Committee and on the Senate Health and Human Services Committee, the Legislative Audit Committee and the Legal Services Committee.
+Morgan has previously served as Chair of Senate Judiciary, as a member of Agriculture & Natural Resources Committee, Senate Health and Human Services Committee, the Legislative Audit Committee, and Legal Services Committee.
 Morgan was also Chair of the Interim Committee on Pinnacol Assurance.

 Morgan served in the Colorado House from 2005 - 2008 and served as Majority Caucus Chair, vice-chair of Judiciary Committee and on the Business Affairs and Labor committees.
 She served as a Commissioner to the National Commission on Uniform Laws, and to the Legislative Epidemic Response Committee.